-We recently purchased a new computerized Point of Sale (POS) system to assist us in increasing the level of service we provide, as well as to allow parents to have easier and better reporting on how student funds are being spent.
-In early August 2018, we will implement this new system in our school for use throughout campus — in the Commons, Bookstore, Prep Shop and any other venue where students wish to purchase something.
+In August 2018, we implemented a new computerized Point of Sale (POS) system to assist us in increasing the level of service we provide, as well as to allow parents to have easier and better reporting on how student funds are being spent.
+This new system can be used throughout campus — in the Commons, Bookstore, Prep Shop and any other venue where students wish to purchase something.

 Every student at SI has been entered into the computerized system.
 We strongly recommend parents/guardians deposit money into the student’s account via myschoolbucks.com.
 Go to this website and click on "Sign up today" to get started.
 You will be prompted to select a state; then under "select district" you will see in the dropdown menu our school's name.

 After you have created your account, you can search for your son or daughter by name and birthdate or by their student ID number, which is on their student body card.
 (New parents: you can still sign up even though cards won't be issued until the start of school.)

 How to fund MySchoolBucks account: